rl-institut/oemof-B3/docs/model_pipeline.rst

 Raw data
 ========
-..
-There is no rule for getting raw data yet - it has to be provided manually.
-.. in the future, raw data can be downloaded automatically, which will include a rule here, too.

 Raw data from external source comes in different formats.
 It is not part of the model on GitHub, but has to be downloaded from Zenodo at the beginning.
 As a first step, preprocessing scripts in the model pipeline (see :ref:`Prepare resources`) convert it into the oemof-B3-resources-format, explained in the next section (see :ref:`Schema`).
 Raw data that represents model-own assumptions is provided in